Another round of TV sports rights upheaval is well and truly kicking off

 Peter McKenna, the GAA’s commercial director, certainly didn’t waste any time being subtle when discussing its upcoming TV rights negotiation.
 While he would be confident of a “very healthy discussion” with existing partners RTÉ, TG4 and Sky, he said last month, “there are newcomers coming into that frame too, like Amazon for example”.

-The words “like Amazon for example” could have been yelled through a megaphone and the message could scarcely have been any clearer: don’t take our relationship for granted with a lowball bid.
+The words “like Amazon for example” could have been yelled through a megaphone and the message could scarcely have been any louder: don’t take our relationship for granted with a lowball bid.

 The next Six Nations rights deal could be announced as soon as this month, with the expectation being that the UK process will close ahead of the Irish one.
 Amazon is said to be in the mix for the UK rights – news sure to sink hearts at the BBC and ITV, current joint rights-holders.